 The Captain was waiting at the gangway, he had been informed of the drama and was standing by to offer assistance.

-First the siren then two ambulance men were escorted in, to transfer Bob onto the stretcher, he was then transported out to the ambulance and whisked off to the hospital where he was processed through emergency then operating theatre until settled in Intensive care all wired up.
+First the siren then two ambulance men were escorted in, transferred Bob onto the stretcher, he was then transported out to the ambulance and whisked off to the hospital where he was processed through emergency then operating theatre until settled in Intensive care all wired up.
 After several hours and Bob resting peacefully, Mary called it a day and left him in capable hands.
 First calling Thomas to take her home; Mary rang the heads of department to let them know that the cruise was off for at least the near future and organised a morning meeting to get to the bottom of this mystery.

 Arriving early at FitzGerald’s, Mary unlocked the door into Bob’s office and walked in to see if there were any files on his desk.
 There were, and the safe was ajar; both items were unusual.
 Bob was meticulous with a tidy desk and especially security.
 The file was about a recent stock purchase; Mary tucked it into the safe for now as she didn’t usually deal with Robert’s business.
 Walking into the boardroom, Mary found everyone waiting with worried looks on their faces.